The art of survival

 Milan headed west with a companion who had also been released.
 His goal was to reach his family’s last address, a house in an Austrian village in the province of Steiermark that he had briefly visited during a short spell of leave in late 1944.
 On October 18, the two men arrived in the ravaged city of Berlin and headed into the French sector.
 His travelling companion was from Alsace-Lorraine and a French national.
 They would need documentation to continue their journey and so both went to a French military police station to file for the necessary paperwork.
 They were handcuffed and detained instead.
 On discovering the pair had been in the SS, the French threw Milan into solitary confinement in Tegel prison.
 The man from Alsace-Lorraine was taken elsewhere.

 Stuck in a cell measuring 2 x 3.5 metres, Milan now had to contend with loneliness and lack of exercise.
 The months ground by without conversation, while the food was poor in quality and small in quantity.
-‘The food we were given was not quite enough for survival, only for gradual dying … But, to be fair, few people outside the prison gates were eating very much better.
+‘The food we were given was not quite enough for survival, only for gradual dying… But, to be fair, few people outside the prison gates were eating very much better.
 By the end of the first nine months of this existence my weight was down to 47kg – I was 181cm tall – and my morale was lower than the proverbial snake’s belly.’
-Some work was provided, although it often proved mind-bendingly dull.
-On one occasion Milan recalled a half-hearted attempt to make some straw footwear.
-After nine months the authorities allowed him to communicate with other prisoners and to work in the cookhouse.
-Altogether, it took the French 16 months to realise Milan was harmless and of no importance.
-Milan was released on 19 February 1947, aged 23.
+Some work was provided, although it often proved mind-bendingly dull, with Milan recalling a half-hearted attempt to make some straw footwear.
+The authorities allowed him to communicate with other prisoners and to work in the cookhouse after nine months of detention.
+However, it took the French a total of 16 months to realise Milan was harmless and of no importance.
+He was released on 19 February 1947, aged 23.

 Free, but informed he was considered stateless by the Czechoslovakian authorities, Milan continued with his attempt to track down his family.
 After a spell being processed in American hands in the former concentration camp of Dachau – giving Milan the experience of being a POW in the hands of three nations within three years – he finally arrived at the family home in Austria.
 They were long gone, having returned to Slovakia once the war had ended.
 It was to be many years before Milan could visit them and to be properly reunited.
 Until then, Milan went to work in England and then headed off to Australia, a land of opportunity.
 However, he never forgot his Slovak roots and was even able to forgive his father for the mistakes that set his fate in motion.

 In no uncertain terms, survival as a POW in Western Allied hands was tough in the months just before and just after the Third Reich’s surrender.
 That some men died in captivity because of hunger and disease is sad, but primarily the knock-on effect of Hitler and his henchmen’s decision to lay their nation to waste.
-With limited food stocks to hand, the Western Allies had to direct supplies to where they were needed most: to the old, the children, the infirm and the survivors of Germany’s slaughter houses.
-Fitter POWs were placed lower on the list of priorities until the situation improved, which, in a relatively short space of time, it did.
+With limited food stocks to hand, the Western Allies had to direct supplies to where they were needed most: to the old, the children, and the survivors of Germany’s slaughter houses.
+Fitter Axis POWs were placed lower on the list of priorities until the situation improved, which, in a relatively short space of time, it did.
 For some POWs captivity even brought benefits.
-In Britain, for example, many took the opportunity to work in a civilian capacity and earn good money on their release.
-Some, like Rudi, even found love.
+For example, many in Britain took the opportunity to work in a civilian capacity and earn good money on their release by staying in the country.
+Some, like Rudi, also found love.